The major book in the Writings section of the Bible is the book of Psalms. What is the book of Psalms about? Why should we study the book of Psalms?

 Do you have a favorite part of the Bible?
 Many people do.
 Many surveys have been done where this question has been asked of church-going Christians, and the answers are generally the same.
 In the New Testament, the four Gospels are consistently listed as the most popular.
 In the Old Testament, the book of Psalms is the clear winner.

-Actually, there are 150 psalms in the book of Psalms, and all of them contain valuable information about life’s most important questions.
+The book of Psalms is the primary book in the Writings section of the Hebrew Scriptures (the Old Testament).
+There are 150 psalms in the book of Psalms, and all of them contain valuable information about life’s most important questions.
 How much do you know about the other 149 psalms?
 What subjects do they deal with, what instructions do they give, and how can they help a person in the 21st century?

 It can be helpful to have some background information about the entire book.
 Even if we have been reading the Psalms for many years, would we be able to answer questions such as: